johannesboyne/soa_scaling_terraform_infrastructure/README.md

 ##Component

-We'll build a two cluster, 4 service, scaled "web-application / service".
+We'll build a two cluster, 4 service, scaled "web-application".
 The services could be build with any technology and because we're using docker it really would not change *anything*.